Do you need a dose of Kevin Peraza BMX videos in your life?

 The Van’s Illustrated video came out in 2017 and featured parts from all of their pro BMX riders.
 Here we have Kevin Peraza’s part in the video.

-One thing right off the back, aside from the massive 360 tabletop he does down a gap, is that you can easily see Kevin’s personality shining through in the b roll.
+Aside from the massive 360 tabletop he does down a gap, one thing right off the back is that you can easily see Kevin’s personality shining through in the b roll.

 Another awesome aspect of this video is that Kevin is riding everything from skateparks to bowls, and the streets; absolutely killing it!